 Nailing Buoyancy Control Dramatically Increases your Enjoyment of Scuba Diving

 Some divers get diving immediately but not all.
-Students who are strong swimmers and confident in water tend to find the course easy and a whole lot of fun giving them the opportunity to experiment and really get hold of buoyancy during the PADI Open Water Course but poor swimming technique and nervous heavy breathing can make buoyancy a very difficult skill to master.
+Students who are strong swimmers and confident in water tend to find the course easy and a whole lot of fun.
+This gives the opportunity to experiment and really get hold of buoyancy during the PADI Open Water Course.
+Poor swimming technique and nervous heavy breathing can make buoyancy a very difficult skill to master.
 You may well be passed as safe diver but it could take a bit of time to become completely relaxed and confident.

 Relax And Don’t Be Afraid To Say Stop!

 Strange as it sounds, good practice for buoyancy control starts before the dive.
 Make sure you kit up well beforehand, give yourself a chance to complete an unhurried buddy check and make sure you understand the dive briefing.
 Rushing around or being confused before the dive can raise your heart rate and therefore breathing making a descent a lot harder than it should be.
 If you feel you’re breathing getting deeper then ask your guide/instructor to stop or slow down.

 If you have a long swim to the decent point then again stop and relax, get your breathing under control before you descend.
 Many new divers carry too much weight simply because of heavy breathing on the surface.
 Being overweighted makes buoyancy control extremely difficult for new divers but is a very common issue.